cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.QueryIncentivizedPacketsResponse"></a>

 ### QueryIncentivizedPacketsResponse
-QueryTimeoutFeeResponse is the response type for the timeout RPC
+QueryIncentivizedPacketsResponse is the response type for the incentivized packets RPC

 | Field | Type | Label | Description |